 This is entirely based on my opinion, and on how much I enjoyed the opera.
 Operas are roughly ordered within a given tier.
 This list does not include Der Kampf mit dem Drachen or Des Esels Schatten.

-Daphne (1938): To me, Daphne is the stand-out among Strauss’ late operas.
+Daphne (1938): To me, Daphne is the musical stand-out among Strauss’ late operas.
 Like in Elektra, he gets right to the point dramatically while leaving room for some great orchestral interludes.
 The Heldentenor writing in particular shines in this opera.

 Die schweigsame Frau (1935): In my opinion, Strauss’ funniest opera.
 Strauss uses the tropes and history of the genre to great parodic effect.
 The coloratura part of Aminta is far from easy but extremely impressive when executed, even compared to Strauss’ usual mastery of writing for voices (and for female voices in particular).